China posts weakest growth in 29 years as trade war bites, but ends 2019 on firmer note

 That left full-year growth at 6.1%, the slowest annual rate of expansion China has seen since 1990.
 Analysts had expected it to cool from 6.6% in 2018 to 6.1%.

-“I think it (the apparent stabilisation of growth in the fourth quarter) is sustainable,” said Louis Kuijs of Oxford Economics in Hong Kong.
+“I think it (the apparent stabilization of growth in the fourth quarter) is sustainable,” said Louis Kuijs of Oxford Economics in Hong Kong.

 “We have seen improvement in industry.
 We have seen efforts (from policymakers) to make sure the economy continues to grow, especially efforts in the financing of infrastructure.”